SytelReply/FutureNetworksBU/README.md

 Change method for storing the data (should be using a volume), at present this data is stored in the memory of each net-reply-grpc-container meaning that data is lost when the pod is restarted / duplicated when pod is replicated.

-Build unit tests for both the grpc handlers and rest handlers
+Create the remaining unit tests

 Configure scaling of the kubernetes deployments